A look at this often-underrated yet highly interesting series

 As mentioned above, there are 50 different types of classic commemorative silver coinage struck from 1892 to 1954.
 A great place to examine these various issues is the Guide Book of United States Coinage (the “Red Book“).
 As mentioned above, there were also coins struck multiple years and from different mints.
 A complete set includes 144 different issues.
 More about the series and current price information can be found on www.NGCcoin.com.

 The most basic options are deciding if you want coins with original toning or coins that have been conserved at some point and are now frosty white.
-I can tell you from experience, there are about equal numbers of collectors who prefer one or the other.
-My first advice is to choose one or the other, and try to assemble a matched set in appearance.
+I can tell you from experience that there are about equal numbers of collectors who prefer one or the other.
+My first advice is to choose one or the other and try to assemble a matched set in appearance.
 It is critical that you choose coins with great eye appeal when collecting this series.
 I feel that one of the reasons silver commemoratives have grossly underperformed over the years is the abundance of unattractive coins in the marketplace.
 Many have dark toning with little eye appeal.
-Others have been over dipped thru the years and have an unattractive appearance.
+Others have been over dipped through the years and have an unattractive appearance.
 Buying coins in the best possible grade with outstanding eye appeal will pay dividends when it’s time to sell.

 Silver Commemoratives, along with Morgan silver dollars, are two of the series that many greatly covet with beautiful toning.
 Over the years there have been examples of amazingly toned coins selling for astronomical prices.
 An NGC MS 66 1926-S Oregon Half Dollar sells for about $400.
 In 2013 an NGC MS 67 coin with incredible toning sold for over $15,000.
 Some collectors buy silver commemoratives like they are purchasing fine art, the coins being the canvas for the gradual coloration created by time and the right conditions.
-This is a personal choice, but certainly not the best way to obtain the best value for this depressed series.
+This is a personal choice, but certainly not the best way to obtain the best value for this series.